tforster/api.gratr.dev/docs/developer-guide.md

 calls to populate search results, and save user ratings and reviews.

 The API will also serve JSON data to planned browser extension that will inject GRatr ratings into GitHub and NPM pages.

+While JavaScript will be required for handling GitHub authentication and fetching search results, elsewhere its role will be for progressive enhancement.
+This, in concert with a no-dependency and no-framework approach will require a very small JS footprint.
+As such, the small single `main.js` file will be present on each page.
+There will be no need for page-specific JavaScript files since performance will be optimised when the tiny main.js is cached on the first page request.

 ### Templates